adh636/SunshineWeatherApp/README.md

 # SunshineWeatherApp

-This app was built in conjunction with Udacity's Developing Android Apps class.
-The final source code was pulled from their github repository at the end of the course.
+This app was built in conjunction with Udacity's Developing Android Apps course I recently completed.
+The final source code was pulled from their github repository.
 Most of the code was worked on in different exercises throughout the course.

-Below are the paths to navigate to the most relevant code, including some explanation of what the code is.
+Below are the paths to navigate to the most relevant files, including some explanation of what the code included in the files does.

 # SunshineWeatherApp/app/src/main/java/com/example/android/sunshine/app

 This folder includes a majority of the .java files.
-MainActivity.java is what launches when the app is opened.
-This calls ForecastFragment.java to display the weather forecast.
-SettingsActivity.java controls the settings menu where you can choose your location and launch the maps app to view the selected location.
-DetailActivity.java and DetailFragment.java handle the forecast detail activity when you select a specific day from the ForecastFragment.
+MainActivity is what launches when the app is opened.
+This calls ForecastFragment to display the weather forecast.
+SettingsActivity controls the settings menu where you can choose your location and launch the maps app to view the selected location.
+DetailActivity and DetailFragment handle the forecast detail activity when you select a specific day from the ForecastFragment.

 # SunshineWeatherApp/app/src/main/java/com/example/android/sunshine/app/data